Perispinal Etanercept to improve Stroke Outcomes (PESTO) clinical trial

 Australian sites are located in Melbourne, Victoria.

-We understand that interstate travel is particularly challenging as the coronavirus pandemic continues to impact our community in 2021.
+We understand that interstate travel can be challenging.
 The research team takes the time to ensure that anyone who is interested and eligible to participate makes an informed decision about their participation in the trial.

 For queries and to find out more about participation in the trial, please email: firstname.lastname@example.org

 PESTO trial information is listed on the Australian New Zealand Clinical Trials Registry.